SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

     4. Finally, try to increase the coverage by writing a new test that runs some of the lines in your codebase that are not covered yet.

-    5. Often `coverage` reports the code coverage on files that we actually do not want to get a code coverage for.
+    5. Often `coverage` reports the code coverage on files that we do not want to get a code coverage for.
 Figure out how to configure `coverage` to exclude some files.

 ### 🧠 Knowledge check